snowplow-archive/snowplow.github.com/_posts/2015-12-02-data-modeling-in-spark-exploring-spark-sql.md

 category: Data Modeling
 ---

 We have been thinking about [Apache Spark][apache-spark] for some time now at Snowplow.
-This blogpost is similar to [Justine's write-up][justine] and the first in a series that will explore data modeling in Spark using Snowplow data.
-It's targeted to people who know SQL and are interested in Spark, but haven't tried it out so far.
+This blogpost is the first in a series that will explore data modeling in Spark using Snowplow data.
+It's similar to [Justine's write-up][justine] and covers the basics: loading events into a Spark DataFrame and running simple SQL queries against the data.

 <img src="/assets/img/blog/2015/05/spark_logo.png" style="height:120px">

 Data modeling is a critical step in the Snowplow pipeline: it's the stage at which business logic gets applied to the data.
-The event stream describes all that has happened up to a certain point in time and needs to be transformed before it becomes meaningful to an end user in the business.
+The event stream describes all that has happened up to a certain point in time.
+It therefore needs to be transformed before it becomes meaningful to an end user in the business.
 Because the logic gets applied at a later stage, it remains possible to revisit and iterate on earlier decisions.

 Most Snowplow users do their data modeling in SQL using our open source tool [SQL Runner][sql-runner] or a BI tool such a [Looker][looker].
 We hope Spark will turn out to be a great addition to the data modeling toolkit.